SWDE bills: clear, understandable and complete

 6. Total including VAT.
 This amount corresponds to the amount shown on the transfer slip on the first page of your bill.

-After payment, they will be deducted from your next annual adjustment bill.
+These have been calculated based on your last consumption period.
+After payment, they will be deducted from your next annual adjustment bill

-This page is dedicated entirely to the quality of the water supplied to you.
+This page is devoted entirely to the quality of the water supplied to you.
 It explains:

 • the origin of your water;